MalakhiBelanger/Java-Project/README.md

 (Scrapped idea was to pay players through the finances page and the sum will be shown in the players net income section)

 ## Stats
 Simple widget display showing the users teams overall data

+## Matches Display
+Show individual match instances that players participated in, shows the stats of the game including score, game type, and players.

 # SCRAPPED
 ## Different utility